Top tips for observing the sun safely

 You learned long ago you should never look at the sun directly.
 Gazing sunward without eye protection can permanently damage your eyes, even causing blindness.
-But Solar Cycle 25 is ramping up, and there are going to be an increasing number of spots on the sun in the coming years.
-Plus we’ve got a solar eclipse coming up on June 10, 2021.
+But Solar Cycle 25 is ramping up, and there is going to be an increasing number of spots on the sun in the coming years.
 Look below for tips on observing the sun safely.

 Do NOT use these techniques.